The SKIRT project

 def pts.band.broadband.BroadBand.wavelengthRange ( self)

-This function returns a tuple of astropy quantities specifying the wavelength range for this band in micron.
+This function returns a tuple of astropy quantities specifying the wavelength range for this band.

 The transmission may be zero in some (usually small) intervals within the range, but it is guaranteed to be zero outside the range.